 Your manager will enable you to do publishing tasks.
 There is an add-on that you need.

-- Go to Posts>All Posts> then navigate to articles under “To Be Scheduled.”
-Go to the oldest post (you may have to go back several pages).
+- Go to Posts>All Posts> then navigate to articles under “Edit 2 Complete” Go to the oldest post (you may have to go back several pages).

 - Before editing and publishing any articles, please check the magazine and the blog to see if this author has recently been published or is waiting to be published on the topic.
 You can search their name in the search posts box and it will bring up their articles.
 This will eliminate duplicate publications.